thewtex/dockcross/CONTRIBUTING.md

 #include "common.label-and-env"
 ```

-Then ou must change these lines according to the targeted architecture.
+Then you must change these lines according to the targeted architecture.

 Here you have to change the value according to the name of the toolchain (./ct-ng show-tuple):